-- A. Prepare substrates according to floor tile manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates: Prepare according to ASTM F 710. - 1.
+- A. Prepare substrates according to manufacturer's written instructions to ensure adhesion of resilient products. - B. Concrete Substrates: Prepare according to ASTM F 710. - 1.
 Verify that substrates are dry and free of curing compounds, sealers, and hardeners. - 2.
-Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by floor tile manufacturer.
+Remove substrate coatings and other substances that are incompatible with adhesives and that contain soap, wax, oil, or silicone, using mechanical methods recommended by manufacturer.
 Do not use solvents. - 3.
-Alkalinity and Adhesion Testing: Perform tests recommended by floor tile manufacturer.
-Proceed with installation only after substrate alkalinity falls within range on pH scale recommended by manufacturer in writing, but not less than 5 or more than 9 pH. - 4.
-Moisture Testing: Proceed with installation only after substrates pass testing according to floor tile manufacturer's written recommendations, but not less stringent than the following: - a.
-Perform anhydrous calcium chloride test according to ASTM F 1869.
+Alkalinity and Adhesion Testing: Perform tests recommended by manufacturer.
+Proceed with installation only after substrates pass testing. - 4.
+Moisture Testing: Perform tests recommended by manufacturer and as follows.
+Proceed with installation only after substrates pass testing. - a.
+Perform anhydrous calcium chloride test, ASTM F 1869.
 Proceed with installation only after substrates have maximum moisture-vapor-emission rate of 3 lb of water/1000 sq. ft. in 24 hours. - b.
-Perform relative humidity test using in situ probes according to ASTM F 2170.
-Proceed with installation only after substrates have a maximum 75 percent relative humidity level. - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound; remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install floor tiles until they are the same temperature as the space where they are to be installed. - E. Immediately before installation, sweep and vacuum clean substrates to be covered by resilient floor tile.
+Perform relative humidity test using in situ probes, ASTM F 2170.
+Proceed with installation only after substrates have a maximum 75% relative humidity level measurement. - C. Fill cracks, holes, and depressions in substrates with trowelable leveling and patching compound and remove bumps and ridges to produce a uniform and smooth substrate. - D. Do not install floor tiles until they are same temperature as space where they are to be installed. - 1.
+Move resilient products and installation materials into spaces where they will be installed at least 48 hours in advance of installation.